Body farm: Medical practice

 Medical practitioners ask a number of questions when observing decomposed or dead bodies.
-According to Bass, there are seven questions that are required to complete forensic investigations.
+According to Bass, seven questions are required to complete forensic investigations.
 "Bass lays out these questions as a guideline to help pinpoint potential time of death and cause of death.
 The questions Bass asks pertain to such decomposition traits as was the body in the shade or sunlight; was there water involved; or even the different stages associated with death and dying which can help paint part of the forensic picture."

 Each stage of death is analyzed independently at the Body Farms to get a better understanding of the decomposition process on the body.
 Medical practitioners determine which insects or what climate cause human bodies to decompose the quickest, or in which manner they decompose according to differences in temperature or type of insect.
 The information regarding decomposed bodies is found to be important to the scientific community even if that information is found not necessarily in the bodies themselves, but the soil and plant life surrounding the bodies.
-Bryant, “has found grave importance in the soil surrounding the decomposing bodies at the Body Farms.
-Pointing out that how the breakdown and leaching of human proteins and bacteria out into the soil can help pinpoint time of death and questions regarding the climate at the scene of death.”
+Bryant "has found grave importance in the soil surrounding the decomposing bodies at the Body Farms.
+Pointing out that how the breakdown and leaching of human proteins and bacteria out into the soil can help pinpoint time of death and questions regarding the climate at the scene of death."
 Products of the decomposed body eventually seep into the soil leaving behind traces of the body which helps researchers determine the length in time that a body has been in that particular area.